J. Thomas Beatty

 Life Sciences Centre

-The crystal structures of several purple bacterial photosynthetic reaction centers and light-harvesting complexes have been solved and shown to be highly conserved.
-We are using this structural information to design and interpret site-directed mutagenesis experiments to address questions about how individual proteins bind to each other and to cofactors, and pathways of proton transfer within and between protein complexes.
+The crystal structures of several photosynthetic reaction centers and light-harvesting complexes have been solved and shown to be highly conserved.
+We are using this structural information to design site-directed mutagenesis experiments to address questions about how individual proteins bind to each other and to cofactors, and pathways of electron and proton transfer within and between protein complexes.
+The fundamental information gained from such studies can be used to inform approaches to harness photosynthetic protein electron transfer in applied electrical devices.

-In collaboration with John Madden's group in the Department of Electrical and Computer Engineering (http://www.ece.ubc.ca/~jmadden/), we are investigating the feasibility of using photosynthetic reaction centers in biophotovoltaic devices, in the hopes of creating inexpensive solar cells whose production consumes carbon dioxide.
-These devices may be able to harvest and store energy in one simple device.
+In collaboration with others, such as John Madden's group in the Department of Electrical and Computer Engineering http://www.ece.ubc.ca/~jmadden/, we are investigating the feasibility of using photosynthetic reaction centers in biophotovoltaic devices, in the hopes of creating inexpensive solar cells whose production consumes carbon dioxide.
+Such solar cells may be able to harvest and store energy in one simple device.

-Finally, we are investigating the diversity and ecological activities of photosynthetic bacteria in aquatic environments ranging from stratified lakes to deep ocean hydrothermal vents.
+We are investigating the diversity and activities of photosynthetic bacteria in aquatic environments ranging from stratified lakes to deep ocean hydrothermal vents.
+The genetic potential of such organisms is exploited in synthetic biology approaches to engineer novel combinations of proteins with new light-harvesting properties.